stephdavid/Bootstrap-Portfolio/README.md

 img

+look ma - no css file!

+translation

+continuous refinements

+goes against the grain

+separation of concerns

 Add class .img-fluid to make your bootstrap image responsive.
 It will apply max-width: 100%; and height: auto; to the image, which makes it always fit the parent element.

 * Created a new repository - Bootstrap Portfolio - as this name was specifically requested